TickTockBent/Taskline/EXAMPLES.md

-# Taskline Real-World Examples
+# Cronline Real-World Examples

-This document provides an overview of the comprehensive real-world examples included with Taskline.
-Each example demonstrates practical applications and best practices for using Taskline in production scenarios.
+This document provides an overview of the comprehensive real-world examples included with Cronline.
+Each example demonstrates practical applications and best practices for using Cronline in production scenarios.

 ## Running the Examples